Negaraku: Competition and invited composers

-At the time of independence, each of the eleven states that made up the Federation of Malaya had their own regional anthem, but there was no national anthem for the Federation as a whole.
+At the time of independence, each of the eleven states that made up the Federation of Malaya had their own regional anthem, but there was no national anthem for the Federation as a whole (though before independence, it was God Save the Queen that was the colonial anthem).
 Tunku Abdul Rahman, at the time the Chief Minister and Minister for Home Affairs, organised and presided over a committee for the purpose of choosing a suitable national anthem.
 At his suggestion, a worldwide competition was launched.
 514 entries were received, but none were deemed suitable.

 Next, the committee decided to invite selected composers of international repute to submit compositions for consideration.
 The composers chosen were Benjamin Britten (who later described his submission to be a "curious and I'm afraid rather unsuccessful job"), Sir William Walton, who had recently composed the march for the coronation of Queen Elizabeth II in 1953, and the U.S. opera composer Gian Carlo Menotti and Zubir Said, who later composed "Majulah Singapura", the national anthem of Singapore.
 Their works were also turned down.